Featured press, articles and publications, podcasts and videos

 Nuance In, Noise Out: Helping your Team Maintain Focus Amidst Uncertainty

 Great strategy thrives when it breaks critical tension.
-Strategic leaders have long balanced timeframes, focus versus adaptability, and clarity amongst uncertainty.
-But pressures are mounting, and new information enters faster than systems can filter it.
+Strategic leaders have long balanced timeframes, focus versus adaptability, and clarity amidst uncertainty, but pressures are mounting, and new information enters faster than systems can filter it.

 Smart Brief: